Coconut Mint Rice – How to Make Pudina Rice With Coconut

 Can I make coconut mint rice with leftover rice?

-Tamarind paste adds a mild tang that balances the flavor of mint and coconut.
-If you don’t have it, you can skip it or use a small squeeze of lemon juice at the end.
+Tamarind adds a mild tang that balances the mint and coconut, but you can skip it or use a small squeeze of lemon juice at the end if you do not have any on hand.

 What can I serve with coconut mint rice?